-= average braking power of the rollers in speed step i with MAC-off (0 km/h, 50 km/h, 100 km/h);
+= average braking power of the rollers in [kW] in speed step i with MAC-off (0 km/h, 50 km/h, 100 km/h);

 The braking power of the rollers PB should be calculated from the measured braking force F and the measured speed of the rollers v (PB = v ∙ F).
 Alternatively the power can be calculated according to the driving resistance polynomial used in the set up for the tested vehicle: PB = v ∙ (R0 + R1 ∙ v + R2 ∙ v2 + mass * a).
 The average power is the average of the recorded instantaneous data for the entire evaluation phase of speed step i.